PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 3. Logo

-Displays the logo.
+The logo of the carrier is displayed if there is any

 4. Delay

-Displays the delay of the shipping method.
+The delay of the shipping method is displayed.
+It's possible to search by delay.

 5. Status

-Status if the carrier is active or not.
-If active - green check mark.
-If inactive - red cross
+The carrier can be enabled or disabled.
+If it's enabled, a green checkmark is displayed.
+If it's disabled, a red cross is displayed.
+It's possible to search by status by clicking on the dropdown and by selecting one of the two options: "yes" or "no".
+If "yes" is selected, only the carriers enabled are displayed.
+If "no" is selected, only the disabled carriers are displayed.

 6. Free shipping